yKesamaru/disaster/README.md

 The face data file is shared between each server to prevent the entire system from going down.

 ## Project maintenance and contribution
-Project is maintenanced by Yoshitsugu Kesamaru.
+Disaster is maintenanced by Yoshitsugu Kesamaru.
 I hope that similar projects will spread widely.

 My mother tongue is not English, so I'm not very good at English, so I would appreciate it if you could point out any description using incorrect English.